HTTP-RPC/Kilo/README.md

 When the template is processed, the resource references will be replaced with their corresponding values from the resource bundle.

 ##### Context References
-Variable names beginning with the `$` character are considered a "context references".
-Context properties provide information about the context in which the request is executing:
+Variable names beginning with the `$` character represent "context references".
+Context properties provide information about the context in which the request is executing.
+HTTP-RPC provides the following context values:

 * `scheme` - the scheme used to make the request; e.g. "http" or "https"
 * `serverName` - the host name of the server to which the request was sent
 * `serverPort` - the port to which the request was sent
 * `contextPath` - the context path of the web application handling the request

-For example, the following markup might be used to embed a product image in an HTML template:
+For example, the following markup uses the `contextPath` value to embed a product image in an HTML template:

     <img src="{{$contextPath}}/images/{{productID}}.jpg"/>

 ##### Modifiers
 The CTemplate specification defines a syntax for applying an optional set of "modifiers" to a variable.
 Modifiers are used to transform a variable's representation before it is written to the output stream; for example, to apply an escape sequence.

-Modifiers are specified as follows.
-They are invoked from left to right, in the order in which they are specified:
+Modifiers are specified as shown below.
+They are invoked in order from left to right.
+An optional argument value may be included to provide additional information to the modifier:

     {{variable:modifier1:modifier2:modifier3=argument:...}}

-An optional argument value may be included to provide additional information to the modifier.

 HTTP-RPC provides the following set of standard modifiers: